AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Method

 \subsection{Lexical Style}

 To understand the overall presentation style in different discourse channels portraying LLMs, we analyzed both emotional tone and writing style, as these summary patterns would better capture the overall communication styles than other direct word-category counts.
-We analyzed emotional tone to assess the overall pattern of affective expressions, in order to understand how different discourse channels portray LLMs in emotionally charged or neutral ways.
-We utilized the Linguistic Inquiry and Word Count (LIWC)~\cite{Tausczik2010TheMethods} as the text analysis tool, which is a validated psycholinguistic lexicon and has been widely used in linguistic and social science research to study emotional and cognitive processes in text~\cite{wu2011does, Jiang2018LinguisticMedia, zhou2023synthetic}. \textit{Emotional tone} is quantified on a continuous scale, with values close to 0 indicating a highly negative sentiment, 50 representing a neutral sentiment, and values approaching 100 corresponding to a highly positive sentiment.
-In addition, we also analyzed the overall writing style of analytic, clout, and authenticity categories in LIWC. \textit{Analytic style} (or categorical-dynamic index, CDI~\cite{Pennebaker2014WhenEssays}) captures expressions of abstract thinking and cognitive complexity, which are associated with formal and logical thinking patterns. \textit{Clout style} reflects the prevalence of self-focused expressions that tend to display relative social status, confidence, and leadership.
-Lastly, \textit{authentic style} indicates the level of spontaneous and non-regulated language.
+We analyzed emotional tone to assess the pattern of affective expressions, to understand how different discourse channels portray LLMs in emotionally charged or neutral ways.
+For this, we utilized the Linguistic Inquiry and Word Count (LIWC)~\cite{Tausczik2010TheMethods} program, which is a validated psycholinguistic lexicon and has been widely used in linguistic and social science research to study emotional and cognitive processes in text~\cite{Jiang2018LinguisticMedia, zhou2023synthetic}. \textit{Emotional tone} is quantified on a continuous scale, with values close to 0 indicating a highly negative sentiment, 50 representing a neutral sentiment, and values approaching 100 corresponding to a highly positive sentiment. \textit{Analytic style} (or categorical-dynamic index, CDI~\cite{Pennebaker2014WhenEssays}) captures expressions of abstract thinking and cognitive complexity, which are associated with formal and logical thinking patterns. \textit{Clout style} reflects the prevalence of self-focused expressions that indicate relative social status, confidence, and leadership, which tends to capture perceived authority, confidence, and credibility and is commonly studied in health communication and discourse~\cite{calle2024towards, karinshak2023working}.
+Lastly, \textit{authentic style} indicates the level of spontaneous and non-regulated language and is commonly used in self-disclosures.